 Most cars with direct TPMS have a reset button located under the steering wheel through which you can conveniently re-calibrate the sensors.
 These buttons can be located in different places depending on the car model.
 Check your car owner’s manual.
 Put the key in the ignition and turn on the battery but don’t start the car.
 Push the reset button for about 3 seconds or until the system’s light starts blinking.
 Start the vehicle and drive for 20 to 25 minutes, then turn off the ignition.
 Some newer cars have this reset in the menu

-This might be the easiest method as it requires you to drive your car at 50 mph for about 10 miles, and the sensors will automatically calibrate themselves after you made sure that the tires have the right tire pressure.
+This might be the easiest method, as it requires you to drive your car at 50 mph for about 10 miles.
+The sensors will automatically calibrate themselves after you have made sure that the tires have the right tire pressure.
 Some vehicles require a higher speed, and you can also use the cruise control to keep the speed constant.
-This method does work in some car models, often with the indirect method to measure tire air pressure.
+This method works only in some car models, often those that use the indirect method to measure tire air pressure.

 Every car has an onboard computer that may face certain glitches from time to time.
 The best way to fix these glitches is to reset the computer, and this can be done by disconnecting and reconnecting the battery.

 Open your car’s hood and look for the battery’s negative terminal.
 Remove the negative terminal to disconnect the battery, then press the vehicle’s horn to drain out any remaining power.
 Reconnect the positive terminal, and the TPMS warning light should go away.

 Use a TPMS Reset Tool for Your Vehicle